Skip to main content

 For broader background on Daruma meaning, colors, and cultural context, start with the complete Daruma guide.

-If you would rather get the blank Daruma and tools together instead of sourcing them separately, the Daruma painting kit is a practical option because it includes a blank Daruma, brushes, paint, and instructions.
+If you would rather get the blank Daruma and tools together instead of sourcing them separately, the Daruma gift experience is a practical option because it includes a blank Daruma, brushes, paint, and instructions.
 This guide still works if you already have your own blank Daruma and supplies.

 Be the first to know